Symmetric preparation of systems: Introduction and statement of results

 locally near $(0,0)$.
-In the analytic case, the Weierstrass preparation theorem, one has uniqueness but not in the $ C^\infty $ case, except for real valued $ f(x) $ when one can use the implicit function theorem.
-This also holds for higher order vanishing of $ f $ and there are corresponding division results.
+In the analytic case, the Weierstrass preparation theorem, one has uniqueness but not in the $ C^\infty $ case, except for $ m = 1 $ and real valued $ r(t,x) $ when one can use the implicit function theorem.
+There are also corresponding division results.